Disability groups claim California's assisted suicide law discriminates against them

 Ingrid Tischer, who is one of the plaintiffs in the lawsuit, says she experienced that.

 Tischer, who lives with a form of muscular dystrophy, has been around doctors her entire life.
 In 2021, in the middle of the pandemic, Tischer was hospitalized for pneumonia.
-When she asked for therapy to get back her strength, the doctor said she didn't qualify.
+When she asked for therapy to regain her strength, the doctor said she didn't qualify.

 "He kind of looked at me and said, 'Well, I mean, look at you, there's nothing we can do for you.
 And you've known this is coming for a long time.
-So why are you surprised?"
-Tischer said.
+So why are you surprised?'"
+Tischer says.

 Tischer, who was 55 then, says she was devastated.
 She thought she was facing the end of her life.
 "For me, it was a very solid gut punch," she says.